davidcastellanos/Lendpi/README.md

 - Delete the following files from the new project you just created root folder: **App.js** and **index.js**.

-- Copy the following files from the cloned **Lendpi** folder to the root of the new project you created.
+- Copy the following files from the cloned **Lendpi**/investor or **Lendpi**/worker folder to the root of the new project you created.
   - assets/
   - components/
   - model/
   - screens/
   - App.js
-  - Index.js
+  - index.js

 - Go to the file `android/app/build.gradle` and add the following line at the end of the file: